-&lt;sup>10 The three domains of the NTS are Professional Values and Attitudes, Professional Knowledge, and Professional Practice.
+&lt;sup>9 The three domains of the NTS are Professional Values and Attitudes; Professional Knowledge, and Professional Practice.

-- "One of the main challenges with application of NTS is that some of the standards involve active participation of student teachers.
-So, since we are doing online teaching instead of face to face, the practical aspect becomes challenging.
+- practical aspect becomes challenging.
 So, most of the practical aspect that we were supposed to involve the student teachers in, were not achieved."
-Male tutor - "I don't have any much of a challenge.
+Male tutor - "I don't any much of a challenge.
 However, a challenge could be when both the tutor and the student teachers don't have a hardcopy or softcopy of the NTS handbook, it becomes difficult to refer to the standards, thereby posing a challenge in implementing it."
 Female tutor - Even though the NTS is a good document, I think T-TEL should continue taking us through periodic refresher trainings and workshops to provide further explanation of the three components of the NTS and some of the technical terminologies."
 Female tutor - "The understanding of the three domains and how to apply them in our lesson notes is a challenge."

 Male tutor - "My understanding of the NTS is not bad but I think it's not good enough because I want to easily know what I am expected to do without always having to refer to the handbook.
-The NTS contains something known as professional value, professional knowledge, and professional practice ... sometimes when you try your best to apply them in your lesson, it becomes very difficult because you don't really understand it well."
+The NTS contains something known as professional value, professional knowledge, and professional practice ... sometimes when you try your best to apply them in your lesson, it becomes very difficult because you really understand it well."
 Male tutor - "One challenge that affects our application of the NTS is teaching and learning materials.
 Since we are doing online learning, guiding student teachers on the use of TLMs is not easy as compared to if we were in school and doing face-to-face teaching."
-Male tutor - "My challenge is based on making references to the NTS handbook whilst teaching.
+Male tutor - "My challenge is based on making references to the NTS handbook whiles teaching.
 It should serve as a reference to us whiles we are teaching.
 However, since this is the beginning of using this standard, we are not used to it.
 I believe with time we will adjust to that."
 Female tutor - "An aspect of the standards requires us to take the student teachers through some form of practical lessons but due to the virtual learning, we are unable to do so."
 Male tutor